Fiona Reid

-Fiona Reid, CM (born 24 July 1951) is a British actress.
-She is best known for her roles as Cathy on the TV series King of Kensington (1975-1978) and as Harriet Miller in the film My Big Fat Greek Wedding (2002).
+Fiona Reid, CM (born 24 July 1951) is a British-Canadian actress.
+She is best known for playing Cathy King in the CBC sitcom King of Kensington (1975–1978) and Harriet Miller in the film My Big Fat Greek Wedding (2002).

 Early life and education

 Reid was born in Whitstable, Kent, England.
 Her father was a doctor in the British Army.
 As a teenager, she lived in Germany, Africa, and the U.S. before settling in Canada with her family in 1964, when she was aged 12.

 She studied acting at McGill University in Montreal, receiving a Bachelor of Arts degree in 1972, and at the Banff Centre for the Arts.
+While at McGill, with Guy Sprung and Ian D. Clark she acted on stage with a youth troupe called Theatre Encounter in Montreal.